-Course time: 8 hours (4 hour Precert + 4 hour (minimum) Recert exam) Number of candidates: Minimum 6; maximum 12 per one (1) instructor
+Course time: 8 hours (4 hour Precert + 4 hour (minimum) Recert exam)

 Environment: See the specific NL option full course requirements.

 STANDARD FIRST AID PREREQUISITE EQUIVALENCY FOR NATIONAL LIFEGUARD

 The Lifesaving Society recognizes that individuals may hold higher training than Standard First Aid.
 Below is a list of approved courses which are recognized as equivalent (or higher) than Standard First Aid, and are accepted as a prerequisite for the Society's National Lifeguard Pool and National Lifeguard Waterfront awards.
 Instructors do not have the authority to determine SFA equivalency; contact the Branch office!